-An indepth look at the development and expansion of early Pentecostal missionary tongues and a critical public that called it gibberish.
+An indepth look at the development, expansion, and failure of Pentecostal missionary tongues and a critical public that called it gibberish.

 Early Pentecostalism and especially the Azusa Street outbreak of tongues in 1906 caused a revival in the practice of speaking in tongues.
 The outbreak initially continued a traditional one that parallels Christian history for over 2000 years.
 The early Pentecostals understood that certain individuals were inspired by the Holy Spirit to miraculously speak a foreign language.
 When this occurred, there was some perceived divine revelation on what language the person spoke.
 They understood this knowledge as a sign for the person to go to the people group or nation to tell the Good News.
 Unfortunately, this fervor was badly hit by a dose of reality.
 These Pentecostal missionaries arrived at their destinations and found that they did not have this ability.